BDD - Body Dysmorphic Disorder

 We can work with you in one of two ways.
 We offer Online Consultations nationwide, or if you live near to our established Clinic in North Staffordshire we'd be happy to work with you through Face to Face Consultations.

 There's no hard sell here, we're just offering you the best no-nonsense advice.
 It's entirely your decision whether you work with us or not.
-All we'll say is that we only want satisfied clients, so we offer a no-quibble full money back guarantee.
-We invite you to book an Initial Consultation, ask your questions, listen to our advice and if for any reason you're not completely satisfied to continue working with us - we'll refund your deposit in full.
+All we'll say is that we only want satisfied clients, so we offer a no-quibble guarantee.
+We invite you to book an Initial Consultation, ask your questions, listen to our advice and if for any reason you're not completely satisfied to continue working with us - there will be no charge for that session.
 It really is that simple.
+You will only pay for the Initial Consultation if you are fully satisifed and choose to continue working with us.

 All you stand to lose is your BDD.